 As Victor Pan, Head of Technical SEO at Hubspot, defines it, “This could be ad landing pages, thank-you pages, internal sales enablement pages, and login pages.
 Prioritize optimizing for search when the opportunity is greater than the time invested, and leave the rest on the back burner.”

 - Expertise: Is your website the right source for a particular search term?
-Does the author of the piece or the brand have expertise in the field?
+Does the piece’s author or brand have expertise in the field?

 - Authority: Is the website trusted as a credible source?
 Does the page have backlinks from credible sources to prove this?